Decision-Neuroscience-Lab/coding-workshop-material/Introduction-to-Git.md

 (Examples of commits and changes you can view on the SourceTree app)

 **Pull:** Pull refers to when you are bringing in previous changes, and merging them to your copy.
-For example, after someone edits a file from the last time you've seen the repository, you would want to update these changes before making any further changes yourself.
+For example, after someone edits a file from the last time you've seen the repository, you can integrate or 'pull' their changes into your copy.

 **Push:** Pushing refers to uploading your committed changes onto your repository, on a server such as Github or Bit Bucket.
 Once you push the changes you make, others can see them.

 ![Push](images/gitpush.png)

-**Pull request:** Pull requests are proposed changes, or change requests, that can be either accepted or rejected by the repository's collaborator.
+**Pull request:** Pull requests are proposed changes, or change requests, that can be either accepted or rejected by collaborators working on repository.
+For example, someone might add a new feature and submit a pull request, prompting others to discuss and review these changes before merging them into the main code.

 [About Pull Requests (Github)](https://help.github.com/articles/about-pull-requests/)